-The length of the leases has not been determined and will be similarly negotiated based on multiple factors.
-Most leases to-date have been structured as a three (3) year term with extensions.
+The length of the lease has not been pre-determined and will be similarly negotiated based on multiple factors.
+Most leases to-date have been structured as a three-year term with extensions.

 Where will tenants’ staff park?

-Parking will be made available through monthly passes at current and future Hemisfair parking facilities.
+Parking is available through monthly passes at current and future Hemisfair parking facilities.

-What’s the timeline for the P3 at the southwest quadrant, Acequia Lofts?
+What’s the timeline for the P3 at the southwest quadrant, now named The ‘68?

 How will tenants handle trash pickup?
 Is there a CAM?
 Is this a NNN lease?

-Hemisfair will provide service yards for tenants, which will include dumpsters.
-Hemisfair will maintain and oversee contracts for trash, grounds management and auxiliary services.
-Hemisfair will divide Common Area Maintenance (CAM) expenses between tenants based on usage.
-Leases would generally be described as NN, as there are no property taxes and Hemisfair/City are responsible for the building structure.
-Tenants are responsible for expenses for water, electric, gas, some insurance, and CAM.
+Currently, Hemisfair maintains and oversees contracts for trash, grounds management and auxiliary services.
+Hemisfair divides Common Area Maintenance (CAM) expenses between tenants based on usage.
+Leases are generally described as NN, as there are no property taxes and Hemisfair/the City are responsible for the building structure.
+Tenants are responsible for ongoing services and expenses such as water, electric, gas, some insurance and CAM.

 What other requirements are there (insurance, liability, etc.)?

-Standard requirements for permitting, insurance and liability will be in accordance with City of San Antonio requirements.
+Standard requirements for permitting, insurance and liability are in accordance with City of San Antonio requirements.
 Those requirements are available from Hemisfair upon request.

 On what criteria are you judging respondents to this RFI?

-Successful respondents will showcase an understanding of the redevelopment effort at Hemisfair and an enthusiasm for becoming part of a parks-tenants ecosystem.
-Respondents should demonstrate a history of success with starting, owning and/or operating businesses, and that they have access to sufficient capital to invest in necessary improvements to the structures.
+Successful respondents will showcase an understanding of the redevelopment effort at Hemisfair and an enthusiasm for becoming part of a park-tenant ecosystem.
+Respondents should demonstrate a history of success with starting, owning and/or operating businesses, and that they have access to sufficient capital to invest in any necessary updates to the structure.

 Who is selecting the tenants?

-HPARC board and staff will determine which tenants to enter into negotiations.
+The HPARC board and staff will determine with which tenants to enter negotiations.

 Are there any restrictions on the use of the home?
 Type of tenants or their improvements?

 What about TABC?
-Will Hemisfair allow alcohol to be sold by tenants?
+Does Hemisfair allow alcohol to be sold by tenants?

 Hemisfair is one of the few City parks that allow for open consumption of alcohol, in non-glass containers.
-Yanaguana Garden is intended to offer its visitors a family-friendly environment that is also compatible with the responsible consumption of alcoholic beverages.
-Hemisfair authorizes tenants to hold a TABC wine and beer retailers permit only, to sell for consumption on or off the premises per the Texas Alcoholic Beverage Code.
-TABC-issued mixed beverage permits for sales or consumption of mixed alcoholic beverages shall not be permitted at Yanaguana Garden, at any time.
-Given Hemisfair’s unique interests in promoting a family friendly environment in Yanaguana Garden, such policies and procedures may exceed those required under state law or the TABC licensing scheme.
+Yanaguana Garden offers visitors a family-friendly environment that is also compatible with the responsible consumption of alcoholic beverages.
+Hemisfair authorizes tenants to hold a TABC wine and beer retailers permit, to sell for consumption on or off the premises per the Texas Alcoholic Beverage Code.
+TABC-issued mixed beverage permits for sales or consumption of mixed alcoholic beverages is not permitted at Yanaguana Garden.
+Given Hemisfair’s unique interests in promoting a family-friendly environment in Yanaguana Garden, such policies and procedures may exceed those required under state law or TABC licensing.